| The HEART of Teacher

 are very important and proudly displayed on office walls.
 We've since

 changed our system, but the gold-foil stickers are a fond memory.
+Recognition also includes categorizing teachers in the

 association according to their education and PROCEPA achievements.
 This